 We wouldn't be able to host this workshop without the support of our volunteer coaches.
 They are experienced teachers, software engineers, and members of the tech community! 💕

-We couldn't be here without support from the amazing people and organizations who donated money, knowledge and time to help us make this a reality.
+We couldn't be here without support from the amazing people and organizations who donated money, resources, knowledge and time to help us make this a reality.
 If you want to contribute and support our goal, please get in touch!

 Transforming healthcare, Bright.md developed a SmartExam platform used by several major health delivery systems across North America